 Step 2: Start Your Search

-Once you’ve found a list of potential lenders, you should look into the eligibility criteria for each of them.
-Typically, large multinational banks tend to have the strictest requirements when it comes to small business lending.
-Often, applicants must meet a series of high standards, including a FICO score above 600, and high-value assets with which the loan can be secured.
+Once you’ve found a list of potential lending options, you should examine their eligibility criteria, as the SBA sets a range of general requirements that businesses need to meet.
+Banks, large multinational ones, for instance, typically have the strictest requirements when it comes to small business lending.
+You often need to meet high standards, such as securing a FICO score above 600, and possessing high-value assets which the loan can be secured against.

 Step 3: Boost Your Credentials

 Don’t bother applying for an SBA loan unless you’re prepared to put in some legwork to get the loan approved.
-Before filing your application, make several consecutive on-time payments on your outstanding loans or lines of credit.
-If you’re lucky, your timely payments will be reflected in your FICO score, which will increase—and, with it, so will your chances of approval.
+Before filing your application, work on amplifying your credit qualifications.
+Making several consecutive on-time payments on your outstanding loans or lines of credit can bolster your credentials.
+If you're lucky, your timely payments will enhance your FICO score, an essential aspect of the strenuous requirements set by competitive SBA loan programs.
+This increase can thereby heighten your chances of approval.

 Step 4: Collect The Documents

 After you’ve settled on a loan type, the institution you want to apply through, and your FICO score is as high as it can be, you can gather the necessary documents.
-Although the documents and paperwork required will vary from lender to lender, virtually all financial institutions will ask for the following documents when you apply for an SBA loan:
+Such as the borrower information form and other important documentation to substantiate your application for the SBA loan programs.
+Although the documents and paperwork required will vary from lender to lender, virtually all financial institutions will ask for these poignant pieces of borrower information when you apply for an SBA loan:

 - Government ID (1 piece)